Haute Route, Chamonix-Zermatt

 The original multi-day ski traverse between Chamonix and Zermatt.
 Experience the merging of mountain beauty and culture, this popular tour offers fantastic ski ascents and descents on high elevation glaciated terrain while staying in cozy mountain huts.

 This classic tour is a great introduction to ski touring in the Alps.
-The Haute Route is a 6 to 7-day ski touring program best done in March & April.
+The Haute Route is a 7-day ski touring program best done in March & April.

 Below is a sample itinerary for both the “Regular” and the “Classic” Haute Route from Chamonix to Zermatt.
 The regular haute route travels through Verbier and is slightly less technical than the classic itinerary.
 The later route travels through Valsorey and the “Plateau du Couloir” on the south side of Grand Combin, it involves more mountaineering and greater exposure.
 Both are 7-day programs.

 To break the ice and get a chance to meet your guide(s) & acclimatize before your trip starts, we recommend you join a fantastic day tour and descent of the famous “Vallée Blanche” from L’aiguille du Midi near Chamonix before the Haute Route.
 Contact us for more details about this great option.

 Pre-Trip Meeting: Meet your guide(s) for a pre-trip briefing, equipment check, and dinner.
 We will spend the night in a hotel in the Chamonix Valley.